Salim255/recipe-app-api/README.md

   - python manage.py migrate
 - It best to run it after waiting for database

+# Django authentication

+- Django comes with built in authentication system
+- Give us a Framework for basic features
+  - Registration
+  - Login
+  - Auth
+- Integration with Django admin

+# Django use model

+- Foundation of the Django auth system
+- Comes with default user model
+  - Username instead of email
+  - Not easy to customize
+- Create a custom model for new projects
+  - The main different between our user model and default one, allows for using email instead of username
+  - Also enable us future proof project for later changes to user model

+# How to customize user model

+- Create model
+  - Base from AbstractBaseUser and PermissionsMixin
+- Create custom manager
+  - Used for Django CLI integration
+- Set AUTH_USER_MODEL in settings.py
+- Create and run migrations

+## AbstractBaseUser

+- Provides features for authentication
+- Doesn't includes fields

+## PermissionsMixin

+- Support for Django permission system
+- Includes fields and methods

+# Common issues when customize Django user model

+- Running migrations before setting custom model
+  - Set custom model first
+- Typos in config
+- Indentation in manager or model

 # Design custom user model

 ## User fields